 Developing the capacity of adults, through workshops and consultation, in our community to meet the social-emotional needs of young children is an essential part of this program.
 Our team of CCSEW therapists are co-located in childcare centers and shelters throughout Palm Beach County.

-The Center for Child Counseling's Childcare and Community Social-Emotional Wellness (CCSEW) Program brings on-site prevention, early intervention, and counseling services into childcare centers and shelters in Palm Beach County.
+The Center for Child Counseling's Childcare and Community Social-Emotional Wellness (CCSEW) Program brings on-site prevention, early intervention, and counseling services into childcare centers, schools, and shelters in Palm Beach County.

 Why CCSEW is Important

-Prevention and early intervention efforts that focus on attachment, resiliency, and play help young children develop self-regulation, executive functioning skills, and healthy relationships.
+For young children facing adversity, prevention and early intervention efforts that focus on attachment, resiliency, and play help develop self-regulation, executive functioning skills, and healthy relationships that last a lifetime.
 Our approach is research-based - meaning it really works - and can make all the difference in a young child’s life.